DevSinghSachan/shark-rb/README.md

 Shark Machine Learning Library
 ==============================

-tl;dr : The Beauty of Ruby and the extensibility of Shark.
+tl;dr : The extensibility of Shark and the beauty of Ruby.

 Sparse Autoencoder
 ------------------